glideroggan/dream/readme.md

 ## mfes/widgets

 # Features
+- Toast
+  - Give some visual feedback when completing workflows or other actions
+- Create a coach mark feature
+  - Let the welcome-widget use it to demonstrate how to use the app
 - create a better FE logger
   - should have categories, so that we can choose to see the logs of a workflow, modal specifics, etc
 - add toasts